-- (xiii) "Fair value" means the mean of the earning value and the breakup value. - (xiv) "Hybrid debt" means capital instrument which possesses certain characteristics of equity as well as of debt. - (xv) "Infrastructure Debt Fund-Non-Banking Financial Company" or "IDF-NBFC" means a non-deposit taking NBFC that has Net Owned Fund of ₹300 crore or more and which invests only in Public Private Partnerships (PPP) and post commencement operations date (COD) infrastructure projects which have completed at least one year of satisfactory commercial operation and becomes a party to a Tripartite Agreement. - (xvi) "Infrastructure Finance Company" means a non-deposit taking NBFC that fulfils the following criteria:

-(a) a minimum of 75 per cent of its total assets deployed in "infrastructure loans";

-(b) Net owned funds of ₹300 crore or above;

-(c) minimum credit rating 'A' or equivalent of CRISIL, FITCH, CARE, ICRA, Brickwork Rating India Pvt.
-Ltd. (Brickwork) or equivalent rating by any other credit rating agency accredited by RBI;

-(d) CRAR of 15 per cent (with a minimum Tier I capital of 10 per cent).

-(xvii) "Infrastructure lending" means a credit facility extended by non-banking financial company to a borrower, by way of term loan, project loan subscription to bonds/debentures/preference shares/equity shares in a project company acquired as a part of the project finance package such that subscription amount to be "in the nature of advance" or any other form of long term funded facility for exposure in the infrastructure sub-sectors as notified by the Department of

-Economic Affairs, Ministry of Finance, Government of India, from time to time.
+- (xiii) "Fair value" means the mean of the earning value and the breakup value. - (xiv) "Hybrid debt" means capital instrument which possesses certain characteristics of equity as well as of debt. - (xv) "Infrastructure Debt Fund-Non-Banking Financial Company" or "IDF-NBFC" means a non-deposit taking NBFC that has Net Owned Fund of ₹300 crore or more and which invests only in Public Private Partnerships (PPP) and post commencement operations date (COD) infrastructure projects which have completed at least one year of satisfactory commercial operation and becomes a party to a Tripartite Agreement. - (xvi) "Infrastructure Finance Company" means a non-deposit taking NBFC that fulfils the following criteria: - (a) a minimum of 75 per cent of its total assets deployed in "infrastructure loans"; - (b) Net owned funds of ₹300 crore or above; - (c) minimum credit rating of 'A' issued by any of the SEBI-registered Credit Rating Agencies; - (d) CRAR of 15 per cent (with a minimum Tier I capital of 10 per cent). - (xvii) "Infrastructure lending" means a credit facility extended by non-banking financial company to a borrower, by way of term loan, project loan subscription to bonds/debentures/preference shares/equity shares in a project company acquired as a part of the project finance package such that subscription amount to be "in the nature of advance" or any other form of long term funded facility for exposure in the infrastructure sub-sectors as notified by the Department of Economic Affairs, Ministry of Finance, Government of India, from time to time.